hrafique4-221/CSP451-CheckPoint1-hrafique44/README.md

-# CSP451 CheckPoint 1 — Hamzah C
+# CSP451 CheckPoint 1 — Hamzah R

 ##  Project Description
 This repository is for CSP451 CheckPoint 1, demonstrating the fundamentals of Git, GitHub, and version control workflows.